-In this project, students will write a Python program that tells a graphical story prior to this exercise, students write the code for their final project.
+Tell a Story!
+In this activity, students write a JavaScript program that tells a graphical story in at least 4 scenes.
+Following the milestones and the pseudocode plan that students have laid out prior to this exercise, students write the code for their final project.
 They iterate and test their code along the way to make sure they have solved each milestone.